orabazu/automlnft/README.md

 ## Executive Summary

 [AutoML.NFT app](https://github.com/albert-vo-crypto/automlnft) is **a Machine Learning as a Service (MLaaS) platform** to interactively and dynamically **generate Machine Learning (ML) report** for uploaded data files, and **issue NFT tokens** on the [XRP Ledger](https://xrpl.org/index.html) as certificate of ownership.
 AutoMLNFT also provides an analytical marketplace, where legal ownership of ML reports can be bought.
+The project also provides a template for XRPL and other blockchains on how MLaaS dapps with innovative features can be developed on the blockchain.

 The app was designed, developed, and implemented during the period of [XRPL NFT Hackathon](https://xrplnft.devpost.com/) by the project team.

-This documentation describes the application and presents a blue print of how the system can be developed into the future over an extended time period.
-The design also provides a template for XRPL and other blockchains on how MLaaS dapps with innovative features can be developed on the blockchain.
+The documentation herein describes the application and presents a blue print of how the system can be developed into the future over an extended time period.

 ## AutoML.NFT Screenshots